 Additionally, your breast will continue producing milk for some time.
 Weaning gradually allows your breast milk supply to reduce little by little.

-This is necessary to prevent your breast ducts ( which transport milk) getting blocked and causing an infection.
+This is necessary to prevent your breast ducts ( which transport milk) from getting blocked and causing an infection.

 How Can You Care For Your Breasts When Weaning Starts?